OnurAydindag/Data-Analyst-Portfolio/README.md

 - **Email:** onuraydindag@gmail.com

 ## 🚀 Current Focus
-Learning SQL to query databases and perform complex data analysis.
-Next project will involve creating a database and writing queries for customer behavior analysis.
+Learning SQL to query databases and extract insights from data.
+Next project will involve database creation and advanced SQL queries for customer analytics.

 ---